 When the cake is cool, whisk together in a bowl the evaporated milk, the condensed milk, 1 cup of the heavy cream, and 2 teaspoons of the vanilla.

-Using a long tooth pick, ice pick or whatever you have available, poke holes all over the cake.
+Using a long tooth pick, ice pick, fork or whatever you have available, poke holes all over the cake.
 The holes will allow the cake to absorb more of the milk.

 Pour or spoon the milk mixture slowly all over the cake and allow it time to soak in before adding more milk.
-Refrigerate.
+Then refrigerate the cake.